-North Carolina is in the "Safer at Home" Phase 2.5 until at least October 2, 2020.
+North Carolina will move into Phase 3 of reopening at 5PM on October 2, 2020.
 In compliance with the Governor’s Order, face covering will be required in City facilities open to the public, and we do ask for voluntary compliance.
 There are exceptions to the face mask requirement.

 In an effort to limit person-to-person contact and to protect our valued employees and Citizens, most City of Jacksonville buildings are open to the public with limited access.